jaydenpung/campusattendanceapk/README.md

 ## Attendance

-For student - A summary of subjects taken by the student, along with attendance percentage (TO DATE) For staff - A list of student in class taught by the staff, along with each student's attendance percentage (TO DATE) *TO DATE means only include lessons today and before today
+For student - A summary of subjects taken by the student, along with attendance percentage.
+Also able to view each lesson attedance in timetable format of 14 weeks, where week 1 is the earliest week of all lesson regardless of subjects.
+(TO DATE)
+For staff - A list of student in class taught by the staff, along with each student's attendance percentage (TO DATE)
+*TO DATE means only include lessons today and before today

 ## Notification